SILENCE OF THE CHIMERAS

 Three-channel video installation, color, sound, 2 min 23 s.

-Fetal-maternal chimerism is a fascinating biological phenomenon that occurs during pregnancy, when fetal cells, primarily from the developing embryo or fetus, cross the placenta and enter the maternal bloodstream.
+This project explores the fascinating genetic phenomenon of chimera cells.
+Chimerism occurs during pregnancy, when fetal cells, primarily from the developing embryo or fetus, cross the placenta and enter the maternal bloodstream.
 Once in the mother’s body, these cells remain detectable for many years, even throughout her entire life.
 They integrate into the body and persist after childbirth, miscarriage or abortion.
 Chimera cells have been found in various organs and tissues, including blood, skin, heart, brain and bone marrow.